 - 1. The student must meet with and discuss the grievance thoroughly with the faculty or staff member in an attempt to reach a resolution immediately, but no later than 10 business days after the incident has occurred. - 2.
 If resolution is not achieved and the student wishes to pursue the grievance further, a student may initiate a formal appeal to the faculty or staff member's direct supervisor or division chair.
 The appeal must be presented in writing to the supervisor.
-The appeal must be filed within 10 business days after the meeting with the faculty or staff member. - 3.
-The supervisor receiving the grievance will do the following within 10 business days: - a.
-The student must meet with and discuss the grievance thoroughly with the faculty or staff member in an attempt to reach a resolution immediately, but no later than 10 business days after the incident has occurred. - b.
-If resolution is not achieved and the student wishes to pursue the grievance further, a student may initiate a formal appeal to the faculty or staff member's direct supervisor or division chair.
-The appeal must be presented in writing to the supervisor.
-The appeal must be filed within 10 business days after the meeting with the faculty or staff member. - c.
-The supervisor receiving the grievance will do the following within 10 business days:
+The appeal must be filed within 10 business days after the meeting with the faculty or staff member.

-- 4. If the student wishes to appeal the supervisor's decision, the student must pursue the appeal through the College's administrative structure up to the appropriate Executive Dean/Vice President by repeating steps 2 and 3. - 5.
-Should the grievance/ appeal reach the level of the appropriate Dean/Vice President, the decision of the Executive Dean/Vice President is final.
+- 3. The supervisor receiving the grievance will do the following within 10 business days: - a.
+Inform the faculty or staff member of the receipt of the grievance/appeal. - b.
+Investigate the situation which may include but not be limited to requesting a statement of circumstances relevant to the grievance from the faculty or staff member, a conference with either or both parties, and additional documents and other information relevant to the situation. - c.
+Provide a decision in writing regarding the grievance within 10 business days after the requested documents are received and/or conferences concluded. - 4.
+If the student wishes to appeal the supervisor's decision, the student must pursue the appeal through the College's administrative structure up to the appropriate Executive Dean/Vice President by repeating steps 2 and 3. - Should the grievance/ appeal reach the level of the appropriate Dean/Vice President, the decision of the Executive Dean/Vice President is final.